 Discipline is a mark of love: many have gone astray in our contemporary culture and have misunderstood that.
 Unfortunately there has been a philosophy of bringing up children which omits discipline: allowing your child to do whatever he wishes, to indulge himself in every way.
 But that does not show love; instead that creates endless potential problems for your child in the future.
 True love in a parent expresses itself in discipline, in setting boundaries.
 There is security in set boundaries.

 The love of God for His children expresses itself in discipline (correction).
 God’s discipline is not a mark of His disfavor; it’s a mark of His love!
 We need to be careful that we understand it that way.
 The Scripture warns us against two wrong reactions to the discipline of God.
 The first is despising it.
 The second is resenting it.

 When God disciplines you, pay attention, do not despise it, don’t resent it!
 Don’t get angry, don’t complain, but learn the lesson that has to be learned.
 The result will be blessing.
 The result will be peace and spiritual progress and development.
 There is no other way that God can teach us except by discipline.
 That’s true in the natural too.
 A teacher who does not discipline really can not teach.
 God is the great teacher, the great Father.
 He disciplines us in His love. — Derek Prince

 While We Were Yet Sinners

-Abba Father knows that one day, His chosen ones, His elect, will know His supreme and ultimate love — Yahushua Messiah’s death on our behalf.
+Abba Father knows that one day, His chosen ones, His elect, will know His supreme and ultimate love for us — when we understand the death, burial, and resurrection of Yahushua Messiah on our behalf!

 I can thank the heavenly Father now, for putting that supervisor in my life.
 I have had several such people in my life since then.
 Little by little, I’m learning that such people are for my training and correction, and thus they are in my life for my good!